 In the Sea

 One of our all-time favourite outings is a North Sound boat trip.
 Tour stops can include Stingray City, the Sandbar, Coral Gardens, Barrier Reef and Kaibo.
-Not only will your tour be tailored to you, but you will also get to experience true Caymanian hospitality and meet some ‘Islanders’.
+By organising your trip with one of these local operators, not only will your tour be tailored to you, but you will also get to experience true Caymanian hospitality, meet some ‘Islanders’ and have access to their wealth of local knowledge.
+If you have little thrill-seekers in the family, you may enjoy a trip to Stingray City and then continue to Rum Point by jet ski.
 Great options include:

 See the Boating section for more information.

-For more fun, you could take a banana boat ride with Red Sail Sports (Tel: (345) 949 8745).
+For more fun, Red Sail Sports offers paddleboarding, kayaks, and banana boat rides for kids beach parties (Tel: (345) 623 5965).
 Kids particularly love to ride with a group of their friends!
-Finally, you could take the entire family for a swim with the dolphins at Dolphin Discovery (Tel: (345) 769 7946).
-Make sure to ask about resident’s discounts.
+Or swim with the dolphins at Dolphin Discovery (Tel: (345) 327 4742) in West Bay.
+Make sure to ask about their resident discounts.

 On Land